liz-gunther/VideoUniverseApp/README.md

 ## Daily Progress

+**April 21st - 99.999% done**

+- Today I finished up all the tests for my project, and finally got an appropriate parameterized test working.
+I also included a custom log in my wishlist controller, and am now finishing up drawing out my wireframes.
+After those are completed, I will upload them to my project.

+- Since I am nearly completed with my own capstone, I spent a lot of time today helping my fellow learners achieve "MVP" for their own projects.
+It is helpful for me because it allows me to deepen my own understanding of some concepts that we've implemented in our projects (namely Thymeleaf).

+- Even after all the requirements are satisfied, I still would only call the project 99.999% done because there are still a handful of front-end things I would like to tidy up.
+There is ALWAYS room for improvement!

 **April 20th - about 99% done**

 - I spent today finishing up my testing.
 I only have one test left - the parameterized test.
-I'm putting myself at 99% at this point because (aside from the last test) I have satisfied all of the requirements according to the capstone documentation.
+I'm putting myself at 99% at this point because (aside from the last test) I have satisfied all the requirements according to the capstone documentation.
 However, I do have some refactoring I'd like to do and some HTML I'd like to fix, but it is not necessary to fulfill the requirements.

 - EDIT: I also forgot to include wireframes -- I intended to redo them from my initial plans, as my front end has changed drastically since then.
 I was planning on just drawing them by hand and uploading a photo to this document.